 As a result of the planning, AFRH decided to consolidate its operations on the north campus and construct a new facility there.
 AFRH also completed environmental and historic studies and completed a master plan to guide development.
-AFRH attempted to enter into a ground lease with a developer for 77 acres.
-The PA was a direct result of this planning process and helped AFRH to develop tools to manage its historic assets more effectively.
+AFRH attempted to enter into a ground lease with a developer for 77 acres at the southeast portion of the campus, designated by the 2008 Master Plan as Zone A. The PA was a direct result of this planning process and helped AFRH to develop tools to manage its historic assets more effectively.
 Designation of the entire AFRH-W also was a result of this planning process.

-Because of economic shifts since the development and approval of the Master Plan, the United States Army Corps of Engineers is reevaluating the asset management plan for AFRH-W, specifically the strategy for disposal for Zone A. Regardless of possible changes to this strategy, the site plan for Zone A and the plan for existing historic buildings will remain consistent with the approved Master Plan.
+Because of economic shifts since the development and approval of the Master Plan, the United States Army Corps of Engineers reevaluated the asset management database for AFRH-W, specifically the strategy for disposal for Zone A. Regardless of possible changes to this strategy, the site plan for Zone A and the plan for existing historic buildings will remain consistent with the approved Master Plan.